-We are happy to announce our 2017 At Home series, which combines presentations by outstanding speakers with visits to architecturally unique homes.
-PMH Members are encouraged to enjoy one or more evenings of history, culture, food, and companionship with fellow PMH members.
+Our 2017 At Home series combined presentations by outstanding speakers with visits to architecturally unique homes.
+PMH Members enjoyed evenings of history, culture, food, and companionship with fellow PMH members.

 Early Pasadena artist Jean Mannheim was one of several prominent Arroyo Seco artists who established the city as a center for the arts in the early twentieth century.
 Richard Reitzell, a direct descendant of the artist, covered the breadth of his career and shared examples of his broad range of subjects from landscapes to portraits.
 As author of From a Versatile Brush: The Life and Art of Jean Mannheim (Arroyo Publishing, 2011), Reitzell chronicled sixty years of the artist’s work and shared some of the plein-air landscapes of California’s unspoiled shorelines, valleys, mountains, and deserts.
 The lecture took place at a 1882-83 farmhouse designed by George Stimson.

 Since the beginning of the 20th century, Southern California - particularly Pasadena - has been world-renowned in astronomy, cosmology, and astrophysics.
 The Carnegie Observatories have been at the forefront in each of these fields since its founding in 1904 by George Ellery Hale.
 For the past 40 years, most of the research has taken place at the Observatories’ large telescope facilities in northern Chile.
-Dr. John Mulchaey, director of the Observatories, will describe many of the fascinating discoveries and talk about today’s “golden age” of astronomy and the promises it holds for decoding the mysteries of the Universe.
-This lecture will be held on the Carnegie Observatories campus, which includes the original 1912 office building designed by Myron Hunt.
-This date is SOLD OUT.
+Dr. John Mulchaey, director of the Observatories, described many of the fascinating discoveries and talked about today’s “golden age” of astronomy and the promises it holds for decoding the mysteries of the Universe.
+This lecture was held on the Carnegie Observatories campus, which includes the original 1912 office building designed by Myron Hunt.

 The Nuccio family are premiere growers of camellias and azaleas in Southern California.
 Nuccio Nurseries has sold over 600 varieties to the trade and the public since brothers Joe and Julius Nuccio began the horticultural business in 1935.
-Second generation Tom Nuccio will share his family’s stories, the process of cultivating new varieties, and the changes he’s seen in the business through the years.
+Second generation Tom Nuccio shared his family’s stories, the process of cultivating new varieties, and the changes he has seen in the business through the years.
 The 1901 Cudahy Craftsman is touted as the Grandest Bungalow in all of Southern California.
 Edna and John “Jack” P. Cudahy, the son of the millionaire meat-packer, Michael Cudahy, engaged architect Charles W. Buchanan to build their 11,000 square foot home in Pasadena when they moved from Kansas City at the turn of the century.
 The former Pasadena Showcase House of Design will be opened for this lecture.
-Reserve your space for this program: http://camellias.bpt.me.

-Ann Scheid, curator of the Greene and Greene Archives at The Gamble House will explore how Pasadena attracted a number of artists and artisans who formed a distinctive colony that flourished and eventually spread its influences in California in the early 20th century.
+Ann Scheid, curator of the Greene and Greene Archives at The Gamble House explored how Pasadena attracted a number of artists and artisans who formed a distinctive colony that flourished and eventually spread its influences in California in the early 20th century.
 The initial attraction was Throop Institute, a center of Arts and Crafts training where Ernest Batchelder activated a program in design.
-The focus will be on some of the key figures who lived and worked in Pasadena, who later became well-known and influential educators, artists, and artisans.
-This lecture will be held in the garden of a 1911 cottage in the historic Madison Heights neighborhood.
-Reserve your space for this program: http://arroyo.bpt.me.
+The focus was on some of the key figures who lived and worked in Pasadena, who later became well-known and influential educators, artists, and artisans.
+This lecture was held in the garden of a 1911 cottage in the historic Madison Heights neighborhood.

-Dr. Kenneth H. Marcus, president of the Historical Society of Southern California, professor of History at the University of La Verne, and author of Musical Metropolis: Los Angeles and the Creation of a Music Culture, 1880-1940 (Palgrave Macmillan, 2004) will explore a cultural history of Los Angeles that presents how the study of music reveals the development of the city itself.
+Dr. Kenneth H. Marcus, president of the Historical Society of Southern California, professor of History at the University of La Verne, and author of Musical Metropolis: Los Angeles and the Creation of a Music Culture, 1880-1940 (Palgrave Macmillan, 2004) explored a cultural history of Los Angeles that presented how the study of music reveals the development of the city itself.
 Both diversity and decentralization characterized Los Angeles’s music culture with men, women, and children comprising both performers and audiences from a variety of different backgrounds: Anglo, Latino, African American, and Asian American.
-This lecture will take place at the Greene & Greene 1909 Crow-Crocker house.
-Reserve your space for this program: http://musicculture.bpt.me.
+This lecture took place at the Greene & Greene 1909 Crow-Crocker house.